wyeworks/blog/source/_posts/2015-06-11-rails-api-backend-for-backbone.markdown

 end
 ```

-We can notice that stuff related with asset pipeline and template rendering is not longer present (`jquery-rails` and `turbolinks` among others).
+We can notice that stuff related with asset management and template rendering is not longer present (`jquery-rails` and `turbolinks` among others).
 In addition, the `active_model_serializers` is included by default because it will be responsible for serializing the JSON responses returned by our API application.

 Let's now check out the config/application.rb file: